-$$=3F_i\frac{F_X}{\bigtriangleup}$$ (m/s2)
+$$a_t = 3F_i \frac{F_X}{\Delta}$$ (m/s2)

-F_X = 1.5 at FP
+$$F_X$$ = 1.5 at FP

-- = 0.25 at midships
+= 0.25 at midships

-- = 0.5 at AP
+= 0.5 at AP

-- = 1.5 at AP for ships conducting ice breaking astern intermediate values to be interpolated linearly
+= 1.5 at AP for ships conducting ice breaking astern

+Intermediate values to be interpolated linearly

+: maximum friction angle between steel and ice, normally taken as 10° [deg.]

+: bow stem angle at waterline [deg.]

+: displacement

-- φ : maximum friction angle between steel and ice, normally taken as 10° [deg.] - γ : bow stem angle at waterline [deg.] - △ : displacement - L : length between perpendiculars (m) - H : distance in meters from the water line to the point being considered (m) - F{IB} : vertical impact force, defined in 209.
-2 - F_I : total force normal to shell plating in the bow area due to oblique ice impact, defined in 209.
-3
+: length between perpendiculars (m)

+: distance in meters from the water line to the point being considered (m)

+F{IB} : vertical impact force, defined in 209.
+2

+: total force normal to shell plating in the bow area due to oblique ice impact, defined in

-307. Auxiliary systems
+309. Auxiliary Systems

-- Machinery shall be protected from the harmful effects of ingestion or accumulation of ice or snow.
+- 1. Machinery shall be protected from the harmful effects of ingestion or accumulation of ice or snow.
 Where continuous operation is necessary, means should be provided to purge the system of accumulated ice or snow. - 2.
-Means should be provided to prevent damage due to freezing, to tanks containing liquids. - 3.
+Means should be provided to prevent damage to tanks containing liquids due to freezing. - 3.
 Vent pipes, intake and discharge pipes and associated systems shall be designed to prevent blockage due to freezing or ice and snow accumulation.

-308. Sea chest and cooling water systems
+310. Sea chest and cooling water systems

-- 1. Cooling water systems for machinery that are essential for the propulsion and safety of the vessel, including sea chests inlets, shall be designed for the environmental conditions applicable to the ice class. - 2.
-At least two sea chests are to be arranged as ice boxes for class PC1 to PC5 inclusive where.
-The calculated volume for each of the ice boxes shall be at least 1 m3 for every 750 kW of the total installed power.
-For PC6 and PC7 there shall be at least one ice box located preferably near center line. - 3.
-Ice boxes are to be designed for an effective separation of ice and venting of air. - 4.
-Sea inlet valves are to secured directly to the ice boxes.
+- 1. Cooling water systems for machinery that are essential for the propulsion and safety of the vessel, including sea chests inlets, shall be designed for the environmental conditions applicable to the ice class - 2.
+At least two sea chests are to be arranged as ice boxes (sea chests for water intake in severe ice conditions) for ice class PC1 to PC5 inclusive.
+The calculated volume for each of the ice boxes shall be at least 1m3 for every 750 kW of the totally installed power.
+For PC6 and PC7 there shall be at least one ice box located preferably near centre line. - 3.
+Ice boxes are to be designed for an effective separation of ice and venting of air.

+- 4. Sea inlet valves are to secured directly to the ice boxes.
 The valve shall be a full bore type. - 5.
 Ice boxes and sea bays are to have vent pipes and are to have shut off valves connected direct to the shell. - 6.
 Means are to be provided to prevent freezing of sea bays, ice boxes, ship side valves and fittings above the load water line. - 7.
 Efficient means are to be provided to re-circulate cooling seawater to the ice box.
-Total sectional area of the circulating pipes is not to be less than the area of the cooling water discharge pipe.

-- 8. Detachable gratings or manholes are to be provided for ice boxes.
+Total sectional area of the circulating pipes is not to be less than the area of the cooling water discharge pipe. - 8.
+Detachable gratings or manholes are to be provided for ice boxes.
 Manholes are to be located above the deepest load line.
 Access is to be provided to the ice box from above. - 9.
 Openings in ship sides for ice boxes are to be fitted with gratings, or holes or slots in shell plates.
 The net area through these openings is to be not less than 5 times the area of the inlet pipe.
 The diameter of holes and width of slot in shell plating is to be not less than 20 mm.
 Gratings of the ice boxes are to be provided with a means of clearing.
+The means of clearing is to be of a type using low pressure steam.
 Clearing pipes are to be provided with screw-down type non return valves.

-309. Ballast tanks
+311. Ballast Tanks